parazyd/tordam/protocol.md

 is in possession of the private key.

-Following up, the directory will generate a cryptographically secure random string and encrypt it using the before acquired private key.
+Following up, the directory will generate a cryptographically secure random string and encrypt it using the before acquired public key.
 It will then be encoded using base64 and sent back to the client: